 Logistics management is an integrated system approach involving a variety of environments within a global marketplace.
 The course explores the logistic system from inbound movement of material and freight into the organization, through physical distribution of the completed product to the consumer.
-Hands-on applications, activities and simulations.
-IAW Council of Logistics management guidelines will be emphasized.
+Includes hands-on applications, activities, and simulations using the Council Supply Chain Management Professional's guidelines and materials.